bintaDouk/ada-project-americanDentalAssociation/index.md

 * Positive sentiment is shown by positive scores, depicted in shades of blue.
 * The deeper the color, the more extreme the sentiment.
 #### World War II
+Starting with World War II, we analyse representations from two key perspectives : the Allied Forces and the Axis forces.
+For the Allied forces,sufficent data allows for a comparative analysis of sentiment before and after the conflict, leading to three significant observations.

 <script>
 function showFrame(frameId) {
   // Get all iframes with the toggle-frame class